Do These 7 Things When You Feel Afraid or Inadequate.

-Here are 7 things that can help you rise above fear, and reach for your dreams.
+Here are 7 things that can help you rise above fear or the sense of inadequacy, and reach for your dreams.

 - Change your self-talk.